tencent cloud

 }

-2. Compile and run KafkaSaslProducerDemo.java to send the message.
+2. Compile and run KafkaSaslProducerDemo.java to send messages.

 Produce ok:ckafka-topic-demo-0@198